 The Hospitals use interest rate swaps as a part of its risk management strategy to manage exposure to fluctuations in interest rates and to manage the overall cost of its debt.
 The interest rate swaps are not used for speculative purposes and are measured at fair value in the combined balance sheet.
 The fair value of the interest rate swap agreements is the estimated amount that the Hospitals would receive or pay to terminate the swap agreements at the reporting date, taking into account current interest rates and the current creditworthiness of the swap counterparties.
 The swap agreements are valued based on readily observable market parameters for all substantial terms of the contracts and are therefore categorized as Level 2 securities.
-The fair market value of the swap agreements is included in other long-term liabilities and other in the accompanying combined balance sheet.
+The fair market value of the swap agreements is included in other long-term liabilities in the accompanying combined balance sheet.

-A derivative instrument (interest rate swap) was entered into in conjunction with the 2007 Series Bond issuance, with a notional amount of \$118,325 at December 31, 2011 at a fixed rate of 3.915% and a floating rate of 67% of one-month LIBOR.
+A derivative instrument (interest rate swap) was entered into in conjunction with the 2007 Series Bond issuance, with a notional amount of \$116,150 at December 31, 2012 at a fixed rate of 3.915% and a floating rate of 67% of one-month LIBOR.
 The purpose of the swap is to convert variable rate debt to fixed rate debt.
-The unrealized loss of \$(10,265) and \$(4,772) is included in nonoperating income for the years ended December 31, 2011 and 2010, respectively.
-The fair value of the interest rate swap was approximately \$(31,299) and \$(21,034) at December 31, 2011 and 2010, respectively, and is included in other long-term liabilities.
+The unrealized loss of \$(1,411) and \$(10,265) is included in nonoperating income for the years ended December 31, 2012 and 2011, respectively.
+The fair value of the interest rate swap was approximately \$(32,710) and \$(31,299) at December 31, 2012 and 2011, respectively, and is included in other long-term liabilities.

-A derivative instrument (basis swap) was entered into in 2006 with a notional amount of \$93,050 at December 31, 2011.
-The unrealized gain (loss) of \$2,114 and \$(2,825) is included in nonoperating income for the years ended December 31, 2011 and 2010, respectively.
-The fair value of the basis swap was approximately \$(1,097) and \$(3,211) at December 31, 2011 and 2010, respectively, and is included in other long-term liabilities.
+A derivative instrument (basis swap) was entered into in 2006 with a notional amount of \$92,540 at December 31, 2012.
+The unrealized gain of \$1,177 and \$2,114 is included in nonoperating income for the years ended December 31, 2012 and 2011, respectively.
+The fair value of the basis swap was approximately \$80 and \$(1,097) at December 31, 2012 and 2011, respectively, and is included in other long-term liabilities.

-Settlement payments for the years ended December 31, 2011 and 2010 of \$(4,023) and \$(4,169), respectively, are included in the change in the fair value and settlement payments on derivative instruments.
+Settlement payments for the years ended December 31, 2012 and 2011 of \$(3,822) and \$(4,023), respectively, are included in the change in the fair value and settlement payments on derivative instruments.